mhucka/EvernotePDFClipper/README.md

 Copy `EvernotePDFClipper.scpt` to a location of your choice on your computer (perhaps `/Applications`), and rename it `EvernotePDFClipper`.

-To make its use convenient, I recommend creating a keyboard shortcut to invoke `EvernotePDFClipper`.
+To make its use convenient, I recommend creating a keyboard shortcut to invoke EvernotePDFClipper.
 You can use Mac OS X's built-in facilities for this, or a third-party utility such as [Keyboard Maestro](http://www.keyboardmaestro.com/main/).

 Usage
 -----

-Invoke `EvernotePDFClipper` in some way (e.g., using a keyboard shortcut).  `EvernotePDFClipper` will then do the following:
+Invoke EvernotePDFClipper in some way (e.g., using a keyboard shortcut).
+EvernotePDFClipper will then do the following:

 1. Query Safari for the page URL and title
 2. Copy any text that is highlighted on the page in Safari